hudir/udemy-docker-mastery-fork/my_note/kubernetes.md

   - Not used for Pods, but for giving pods a DNS name to use for something outside Kubernetes

 - Kuberneter Ingress; for http traic

+## 127 Creating a ClusterIP Service
+`kubectl get pods -w`
+`kubectl create deployment httpenv --image=bretfisher/httpenv` `kubectl scale deployment/httpenv --replicas=5`
+`kubectl expose deploymen/httpenv --port 8888`
+`kubectl get service`
+`kubectl run tmp-shell --rm -it --image bretfisher/netshoot -- bash` `curl httpenv:8888`

+Running a shell in Kubernetes pods
+Since version 1.18, the kubectl run command only creates a single pod, with a single container from a single image.
+Here's what --help says about the run command format:

+kubectl run NAME --image=image [--env="key=value"] [--port=port] [--dry-run=server|client] [--overrides=inline-json] [--command] -- [COMMAND] [args...] [options]

+kubectl run NAME: that's the easy part.
+The run command requires a name.
+It also requires an image to create the container from.
+Name and image are the only two required parts of a run command.

+--rm: Like docker run, it will delete the pod after it exits.

+-it: Like docker run, this is shorthand for two different options.
+They can exist together because the short version of each option only requires one dash, and like docker and many other Linux commands, single-letter options can be combined in a shorthand. -i is short for --stdin=true and keeps the input connection open between your shell and the container (so we can type multiple commands like curl without having to start a new container.) -t is short for --tty=true and allocates a virtual terminal for us to use in the container (which we run a bash shell in that tty).
+We often use these two options together when we want a shell inside a container (via run, exec, etc.)

+--image: The container image we want to start the container from.
+It's required in a run command.

+-- [COMMAND] [args...] [options]: This is the tricky part.
+The double-dash is a common shell way for tools "to signify the end of command options, after which only positional arguments are accepted."
+In this case the double-dash separates the kubectl CLI options and allows us to overwrite the Dockerfile CMD with a new command and arguments/options.
+Unlike docker run, kubectl run requires the double-dash to override the command.
+You can also just use --command rather than the double dash, but I tend to prefer the double-dash method because it's used in many other areas of Linux shells and it also doesn't require me to quote the whole command I want to override.

+What is bretfisher/netshoot?
+A colleague, Nicola Kabar, created a popular tool years ago called netshoot, which was nothing more than a container image full of common Linux utilities that are good for troubleshooting Linux, Docker, and Kubernetes, and particularly networking.
+Hence, "netshoot" as in Network Troubleshooting.

+I forked that project, and added some of my own tools, which you can find here: bretfisher/netshoot

+It runs a zsh shell as the default CMD, but in the previous lecture, I had us run bash instead, just as a learning example.

+## 135 Creating a NodePort and LoadBalancer Service
+- Expose a NodePort so we can access it via the host IP(including localhost on Win/Linux/macOS) `kubectl expose deployment/httpenv --port 8888 --name httpenv-np --type NodePort` `kubectl get services`

+- A NodePort service also creates a ClusterIP ?!(could be changed in yaml -> more options)
+- These three service types are additive, each one creates the ones above it:
+   - ClusterIP
+   - NodePort
+   - Load Balancer

+Docker desktop has a build-in LoadBalancer Service that publishes the --port on localhost `kubectl expose deployment/httpenv --port 8888 --name httpenv-lb --type LoadBalancer` curl localhost:8888

+Cleanup
+`kubectl delete service/httpenv-l`

+## 136 Kebernetes Services DNS
+- Starting with 1.11, internal DNS is provided by CoreDNS
+- Like Swarm, this is DNS-Based Service Discovery
+- So far we've been using hostnames to access Services
+  > curl <hostname>
+- But that only works for Servies in the same Namespces
+  > kubectl get namespces
+- Services also have a FQDN -> fully qualified domain name
+  > curl <hostname>.<namespaces>.svc.cluster.local

+  # Section 19 Kubernetes Management Techniques